nikkpap/The_Channelizer/README.md

 SDX       → .sdx
 CHL       → .chl

+After a successful save:

+the output has been verified

-After a successful save, the new verified file becomes the active working file.
+the new file becomes the active file

-🔎 Search & filters

-Search supports channel data such as:

-channel name

-satellite

-DB / program ID

-channel order

-The filter buttons support:

-All
-TV
-Radio
-Off

-The visible channel count updates immediately.
+the original file remains protected unless you intentionally overwrite it

+🎨 Interface

+The application includes:

+System Auto

+Dark

+Light

+It also includes:

+responsive main layout

+collapsible hamburger sidebar

+compact sidebar mode

+automatic sidebar collapse on smaller displays

+horizontal scrolling for wide favorite layouts

+Minimum usable size: approximately 820 × 560

 🌐 Languages

-The_Channelizer currently includes:
+The UI currently supports:

 🇬🇧 English